Microcurrent Facial in Scottsdale, AZ 85260

 Metal implants or plates in the treatment area

-Botox or dermal filler injections within the past 2 weeks (electrical current may affect placement)
+Botox or dermal filler injections within the past 2 weeks — timing should be spaced appropriately so injectables can settle before facial stimulation

 These contraindications exist because microcurrent delivers electrical stimulation that can interfere with implanted devices or affect medical conditions sensitive to electrical currents.
+Side effects are uncommon for appropriate candidates and are usually mild when they occur.
 If you are unsure whether microcurrent is safe for you, bring your questions to your appointment — your provider will review your medical history before recommending any procedure.

 What to Expect During Your Session

 A microcurrent facial at Desert Bloom takes 45 minutes.
 Your provider begins by thoroughly cleansing the face and applying a water-based conductive gel — this is essential for transmitting the electrical current effectively.
-Oil-based products block conduction, so the gel serves as the medium.
+Oil-based products block conduction, so the gel serves as the medium for consistent delivery throughout the session.

-During treatment, Debbie uses conductive gloves to glide along specific muscle vectors following a defined lifting protocol.
+During treatment, your aesthetician uses conductive gloves to glide along specific muscle vectors following a defined lifting protocol.
 The gloves allow for more precise, muscle-specific contact than traditional probes.
 The sensation is a mild tingling or warmth — most clients find it relaxing, and some fall asleep.
 There are no needles, no heat, and no discomfort.
-Afterward, there is zero downtime.
-No redness, no swelling, no restrictions.
+Afterward, there is minimal to no downtime.
+Most clients leave without visible redness or swelling, and there are typically no activity restrictions.
 You can apply makeup and return to your normal routine immediately.
 Many clients schedule microcurrent sessions during a lunch break.

 How Long Do Microcurrent Facial Results Last?